 Mixed apnea is a combination of central and obstructive apnea.

 All types of apnea can cause hypoxemia, cyanosis, and bradycardia if the apnea is prolonged.
 Because bradycardia can also occur simultaneously with apnea, a central mechanism may be responsible for both.
-About 18% of infants who have died of sudden infant death syndrome ( SIDS Sudden Infant Death Syndrome (SIDS) Sudden infant death syndrome is the sudden and unexpected death of an infant or young child between 2 weeks and 1 year of age in which an examination of the death scene, thorough postmortem... read more ) had a history of prematurity Premature Infants An infant born before 37 weeks gestation is considered premature.
+About 18% of infants who have died of sudden infant death syndrome (SIDS Sudden Unexpected Infant Death (SUID) and Sudden Infant Death Syndrome (SIDS) Sudden unexpected infant death (SUID) is a term used to describe any unexpected and sudden death in a child less than 1 year of age, which often occurs during sleep or in the infant's sleep... read more ) had a history of prematurity Preterm Infants An infant born before 37 weeks gestation is considered preterm.
 Prematurity is defined by the gestational age at which infants are born.
-Previously, any infant weighing 2.5 kg was termed premature... read more , but apnea of prematurity is not a precursor to SIDS.
+Previously, any infant weighing < 2.5 kg was termed... read more , but apnea of prematurity is not a precursor to SIDS.

 Periodic breathing is repeated cycles of 5 to 20 seconds of normal breathing alternating with brief (< 20 seconds) periods of apnea.
 This phenomenon is common among premature infants and is not considered apnea of prematurity and has little or no clinical significance.